Car insurance terms – a glossary

 ABI

-ABI stands for the Association of British Insurers.
-The ABI offers consumer advice, while working with the Government.
-Its aims are to promote clarity and best practice within the insurance industry.
+The ABI is a trade association made up of UK insurance providers that offers consumer advice, while working with the government on regulation and policymaking.
+Its aims are to promote clarity, best practice and competition within the insurance industry.
 The ABI is also involved in recommending insurance group ratings.

 ‘Act of God’